Mouse Test Toolbox

 Double-Click Detection

-Wheel Scroll Count Test
+Scroll Wheel Counting Test

 Real-time Event Log

-Log displays up to 20 latest records.
+Log shows up to 20 latest records.

 Test Area Status